SakuOrdrTab/golf_card_game/README.md

 # Golf

 Card game to test deep neural networks as computer players.
 Wrap ComputerPlayer class so, that it can be run as adversial network against itself and train.

 ## The card game rules

 The actual game played isn't the Wikipedia official version (https://en.wikipedia.org/wiki/Golf_(card_game)), but a variant.

-There is one deck, so the number of players can be two to four.
+There is one deck, so the number of players can be two to three.
 Each card is valued 0 (King) to 12 (Queen), other cards are their nominal value (J = 11, 2 = 2, Ace = 1 etc).
 The purpose of the game is to get as low sum of table cards in the end, whether they are already visible or not.

 The game sequence: